-Cheerleaders - There will be 10 cheerleaders and 1 mascot elected.
+Cheerleaders - Cheerleaders will be selected by an outside panel of judges.
+There may also be 1 mascot selected.
 All will be 8th grade students.
 In order to try out, a student must have passed all classes with a 70 average during the six weeks period prior to try-outs, and must maintain a 70 average if elected.
-Cheerleaders will cheer at all home 8th grade "A" and "B" team football games.
+Cheerleaders will cheer at home games, mostly 8th grade "A" and "B" team football games.
+Any additional cheerleading opportunities will be decided upon at the discretion of the sponsor and the school administration.